 Skip the Heat

-Synthetic materials like those used for yoga pants and leggings should always be washed in cold water.
+Synthetic materials such as olefin, spandex, and others used for yoga pants and leggings should always be washed in cold water.
 You should always skip the dryer, even on the low heat setting.
-Allow the pants to air dry away from direct heat (radiators) and sunlight.
+Allow the pants to air-dry away from direct heat (radiators) and sunlight.

 Go It Alone